Strava: Features and tools

-Strava incorporates social media features which allow users to post their exercises to followers.
-Alongside a GPS map of their exercise users can also post pictures and videos.
+Strava incorporates social media features that allow users to post their exercises to followers.
+Alongside a map of their exercise users can also post pictures and videos.
 Followers can then comment on posts and give 'kudos' in the form of a like button.

-Beacon is a feature that allows Strava users to share their location real time with anyone they choose to, and nominate others as a safety contact for their workout.
+Beacon is a feature that allows Strava users to share their location in real time with anyone they choose, and nominate others as a safety contact for their workout.
 Other premium features include access to custom route-building tools and access to map segment leaderboards.
-Subscription users also have access to Recover Athletics personalised rehab and injury prevention exercise plans.

 Strava maintains a system of leaderboards that show the most frequent runners or riders on a segment, as well as the fastest times by activity type.
-These fastest segment times (also known as KOMs, for "King of the Mountain") have been widely criticized for including times by athletes banned for doping, as well as fake times logged by motorized vehicles and other forms of cheating.
+These fastest segment times (also known as KOMs/QOMs (King/Queen of the Mountain) for cycling segments, or CRs (Course Record) for running segments) have been widely criticized for including times by athletes banned for doping, as well as fake times logged by motorized vehicles and other forms of cheating such as biking on runs.
 In response, Strava released tools for users to report suspicious activities.

+Strava art

+Some users of the platform use the GPS mapping feature to create line drawings, known as Strava art, within the broader field of GPS drawing.
+A Canadian runner created 120 such designs and went viral for it.
+Images have been made while running, cycling, skating, and travelling by other methods, and records such as "largest GPS drawing by bicycle (team)" have been recognised by Guinness World Records.